-- Save the report and publish it to Server, where you can submit a schedule task to generate the bursting results (for more information, see Scheduling Bursting Reports in the Logi Report Server Guide).
+- Save the report and publish the report to Logi Report Server, where you can submit a schedule task to generate the bursting results (for details, see Scheduling a Task Containing a Bursting Report in the Logi Report Server Guide).

-When you finish designing a bursting report, you may want to check it with data.
-However, when you preview bursting report in Designer, Designer runs the bursting report with all of the data, and if a large dataset is involved, Designer may need a long time or run out of memory before completing.
+Tip: When you finish designing a bursting report, you may want to check it with data.
+However, when you preview bursting report in Logi Report Designer, Logi Report runs the bursting report with all of the data, and if a large dataset is involved it may take a long time or run out of memory before completing.
 To avoid this from happening, you can limit the number of records by setting the Maximum Rows property of the query.

-Reference: Designer provides a sample report which contains a bursting report tab.
-You can find the report tab in Sales Statistics by Region Report.cls, in
+Reference: A sample report containing a bursting report tab named Sales Statistics by Region Report.cls is provided in

-Logi Report provides two built-in functions for controlling bursting report result.
+Two built-in functions are added in formulas for controlling bursting report result.

 - Boolean isRunBursting()